Website maintained by Activa Media. All Rights Reserved

 There is also a misconception amongst many women that when the oral contraceptives are stopped, they have to be ‘washed out’ of their system before they get pregnant.
 Ovulation and pregnancy can in fact occur safely within weeks of stopping the contraceptives.

 Recent studies show that within a year after going off oral contraceptives, 80 per cent of women who want to get pregnant will get pregnant — a number similar to that of the general population.
 There may be some women in whom the hormonal signals which trigger ovulation are more profoundly depressed than in others, but on average, the return to fertility is rapid.
-If periods do not return, a visit to the fertility doctor is required as this could be due to other underlying conditions.
+If periods do not return, a visit to the fertility specialist is required as this could be due to other underlying conditions.

 In fact, oral contraceptives can actually give you a boost in preserving your fertility by lowering your chances of getting uterine and ovarian cancer.
 It can also suppress the symptoms of endometriosis, in which the uterine lining grows outside the uterus, causing painful periods and fertility problems.
 The normal and regular cycles experienced by a woman while on the contraceptives is artificial, and once women are off them, their fertility returns to whatever level it would have been.